 These are the Best Christmas Cookies for Kids!
 Easy recipes that are fun to make and totally delicious.
-I love making Christmas cookies, and I would like to share this love by baking with my kids.
+I love making Christmas cookies and sharing this love by baking with my kids.
 But the key to making it a fun family activity is to make sure you are prepared.
 So in addition to these easy Christmas cookies to make with kids, you’ll also find All of the Gadgets and Goodies You Need to Make Them.